 Public Utilities & Regulatory Law

 Riker Danzig has a broad and diverse public utility and regulatory practice.
-Our attorneys have represented clients before governmental agencies and the Courts in all the principal areas of utility and regulatory law.
-In addition, the firm’s utility and regulatory practice group works hand-in-hand with our governmental affairs group in Morristown and Trenton.
+Our attorneys have represented clients before governmental agencies and the courts in all the principal areas of utility and regulatory law.
+In addition, the Firm’s utility and regulatory practice group works hand-in-hand with our governmental affairs group in Morristown and Trenton.
 We also team with attorneys in our local government, land use, real estate, corporate, tax and environmental practices.
 In this manner, we provide comprehensive representation before all relevant governmental branches on legislative, regulatory, litigation and transactional matters.
-Following is an overview of the firm’s utility work in the following areas:
+This memorandum offers an overview of the Firm’s utility work in the following areas:

 - Five base rate cases since 2002

-- A storm cost recovery proceeding to fully recover the costs of responding to Superstorm Sandy, Hurricane Irene and other storms
+- A proceeding to fully recover the costs of responding to Superstorm Sandy, Hurricane Irene and other storms

-- A proceeding to implement a smart grid pilot program and for a cost recovery surcharge
+- A proceeding to implement a smart grid pilot program and a cost recovery surcharge

 - Appeal of the BPU’s LCAPPP orders

 - Proceedings arising out of the Electric Discount and Energy Competition Act 1999 (“EDECA”) and its many amendments, including comprehensive electric industry stranded cost, deferred balance and restructuring proceedings

 - The first proceeding to address “securitization” of deferred energy costs pursuant to legislation drafted and assisted through the Legislature by the Firm

 - Energy Master Plan Matters